DIYtranscriptomics/DIYtranscriptomics.github.io/_pages/FAQs.md

 ---
-title: About CAMB.714
+title: Frequently Asked Questions
 subtitle: A brief description of the course structure and philosophy.
 description: A brief description of the course structure and philosophy.
 featured_image: /images/pennvet.jpg
 ---

-## Mission
+## What is the goal of this course?

 As access to high-throughput sequencing technology increases, the bottleneck in biomedical research has shifted from generating data, to analyzing and integrating diverse data types.
 Addressing these needs requires that students and postdocs equip themselves with a toolkit for data mining and interrogation.
 This course focuses specifically on studying global gene expression (transcriptomics) through the use of the R programming environment and the Bioconductor suite of software packages – a versatile and robust collection of tools for bioinformatics, statistics, and plotting.
 During this semester-long course, students participate in a mix of virtual lectures and guided code review, all while working with real infectious disease datasets directly on their laptop.
 Students will learn to analyze RNAseq data using a lightweight and reusable set of modular scripts that leverage open-source software.
 In addition, students will learn best practices in data science for working in R/Bioconductor, including creating interactive data visualizations, making their analyses transparent and reproducible, and identifying experimental bias in large datasets.

-## Instructors
+## Who teaches the class and maintains the website?

 Dan Beiting designed and teaches the course.
 He is an Assistant Professor of Pathobiology at PennVet.
 Camila Amorim (postdoc), Seble Negatu and Sheridan Littleton (PhD students) are teaching assistants for the course in 2021.

 <img src="http://DIYtranscriptomics.github.io/images/instructors.png" alt="Meet your instructors!">

-## Support and Sponsors
+## Who supports and sponsors this course?

 This course is made possible in part by generous support for TA stipends from the [UPenn Institute for Immunology (IFI)](https://www.med.upenn.edu/ifi/).
 In addition, we thank [RStudio](https://rstudio.com/) for allowing access to RStudio Server Pro for this course, and for their continued free access to RStudio desktop, which is a critical resource for academic research in R.  We also thank [DataCamp](https://learn.datacamp.com/) for generously providing free and unrestricted access to their online learning content to all students enrolled in the course.
 Finally, we thank the folks at [Code Ocean](https://codeocean.com/), who provide all students with convenient access to dockerized resources for transparency and reproducibility.

-## Format
+## What is the format of the course?

-This class is being run as a 'flipped' class.
+This class is being run as a 'hybrid' class.
 Lectures are entirely virtual and all lecture videos will be posted to this website.
 In-class time will be devoted to working through [structured labs](https://diytranscriptomics.com/lab/) that focus on building better data science skills using datasets from infectious disease.

-## Course goals
+## What can I expect to learn?

 * Learn to analyze bulk RNAseq and single cell RNA-seq (scRNA-seq) data
 * Develop a lightweight and reusable RNAseq pipeline.